Nine-Year-Old Girl Mauled To Death By Stray Dogs In Bundi

-A nine-year-old girl tragically died after being attacked by stray dogs in Rajasthan's Bundi district, prompting calls for preventive measures and raising concerns about stray animal control.
+A nine-year-old girl tragically died after being attacked by a pack of stray dogs in Rajasthan's Bundi district, prompting calls for preventive measures and raising concerns about the growing stray dog menace.

 Key Points

-- A nine-year-old girl was mauled to death by a pack of stray dogs in Bundi district, Rajasthan.
+- A nine-year-old girl was killed in a brutal stray dog attack in Bundi district, Rajasthan.

-- The girl was attacked while defecating in a field near her village home.
+- The girl was attacked while going to defecate in the fields near her village.

 - Lok Sabha Speaker Om Birla visited the family and provided financial assistance.

-- Authorities have been directed to implement preventive measures against stray dog attacks in the area.
+- Authorities have been directed to implement preventive measures to avoid future stray dog attacks.

-- This incident follows a previous stray dog attack in February where another girl was severely injured.
+- This incident follows a previous stray dog attack in the same area, raising concerns about public safety.

-A nine-year-old girl was attacked and mauled to death by a pack of stray dogs after she left her home to defecate in the fields near a village in Rajasthan's Bundi district on early Monday, officials said.
+A nine-year-old girl was attacked and mauled to death by a pack of stray dogs after she left her home to defecate in the fields near a village in Rajasthan's Bundi district, officials said.

-Hearing of the tragedy, Lok Sabha Speaker and Kota-Bundi parliamentarian Om Birla visited the aggrieved family at their village later in the day and paid condolence.
+Hearing of the tragedy, Lok Sabha Speaker and Kota-Bundi parliamentarian Om Birla visited the aggrieved family at their village on Monday and paid condolence.
 He handed over compensation of Rs 1 lakh to the family, promising another Rs 1 lakh aid through public funding, and directed Bundi collector for further assistance from the administration.

 He also directed authorities to ensure preventive measures against attack by stray dogs.